COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 The lack of resources, access to medical care, and support have also resulted in their expulsion from their community.

-It appears that the only visual representation of a voice mail or iTunes may be the sound of broken sewer pipes dripping and hovering over their heads as a result of living under decaying bridges.
+The only visual representation of a voice mail or iTunes appears to be the sound of broken sewer pipes leaking and hovering above their heads as a result of living under deteriorating bridges for may on this side of town.

-According to Human Rights Watch, there has been an increase in violence against gay people simply because they are perceived to be gay, and these communities have little support.
+Human Rights Watch reports an increase in violence against homosexual persons just because they are considered to be gay, and these communities receive little support.

 What does true love look like?